Share this article

 Unusually ‘bad’ behavior

-If your kitty is missing your company, they might turn to destructive behaviors to pass the time.
-These include toileting outside of their little box, knocking objects over and scratching at furniture more than usual - all signs they’re feeling pretty unhappy.
+If your kitty is missing your company, they might turn to destructive behaviors in an attempt to relieve stress.
+These include - toileting outside of their litter box, knocking objects over and scratching at furniture more than usual - all signs they’re feeling pretty unhappy.
 So, do cats miss their owners if they’re behaving ‘badly’?
 Not always - it’s important to keep an eye out for other signs of separation anxiety and to note how long they’ve been separated from you for.
 Context is key here, and any major changes in behavior should always be discussed with your veterinarian.

 Physical illness